ghoti-GUI/PIR/README.md

 # Project PIR - NOMA system
-This programme, run on Matlab, is used to simulate the NOMA system where each user transmits only one bit with the value of "1".
+This programme, run on Matlab, is used to simulate the NOMA system where each user transmits only one bit.
 There are three parts including "encoding", "decoding" and "check"

 # Encoding